 Watch the video above and talk about it with a group or mentor.
 Learn more.

-- The first step toward racial healing is listening, and the second step is love.
-Love starts with God, which he demonstrated when he sent Jesus to die on all of our behalves.
+- Love starts with God, which he demonstrated when he sent Jesus to die for us.

 - The first part of Jesus’s greatest commandment is to love God with our all.
-It is this love that bleeds out into the second greatest commandment: loving our neighbors as ourselves.
-Loving God with our all should change us into people who love our neighbors as ourselves.
+It is this love that move us toward the second commandment: loving our neighbors as ourselves.

 - People have a natural tendency to love themselves and their own people or communities before they are willing to love people who are different.